 - Prepare your return offline through Income Tax Utility and file return from your login on the e-filing website.

-What are the benefits of filing Nil Tax Return?
+What are the benefits of filing a Nil Tax Return?

 - Proof of Income: ITR serves as a proof of income of an individual for a particular financial year.
 It is considered as a valid income proof by the financial institutions while applying for a loan and it is also helpful while applying for a foreign country visa.

-- To claim Refund of TDS: In case if any TDS is deducted on your interest income then same can be claimed as refund by filing Nil tax return.
+- To claim Refund of TDS: In case if any TDS is deducted on your interest income then the same can be claimed as refund by filing a Nil return.

 - To Carry forward losses: To carry forward the losses of business to next financial year ITR filing is mandatory.
 Hence, it is good practice to file a tax return.